 We have watered our sheep sorrel with natural, mineral-rich water from a deep well that does not contain any additives such as chlorine or fluoride or other toxic substances.
 Add to all the materials, time and labor the ever-increasing cost of good land to grow organic herbs.
 In short, you get what you pay for and it doesn't get any better than this.

-For more information on why Essiac tea herbs that contain a significant amount of sheep sorrel roots, visit the Health Freedom Info website on this page.
+For more information on why Essiac tea with sheep sorrel roots is more expensive visit the Health Freedom Info website on this page.

 Essiac Circle of Friends